Fr Thomas Kilbride is a priest of the Archdiocese of Glasgow.

 The Royal Scots College in Salamanca, the Scottish Roman Catholic Seminary in Spain, has a history of almost four hundred years of training priests for the Scottish Mission.
 It has continued as a house of prayer and study, whose priority continues to be the formation of priests.
 Conferences, courses and retreats are regularly held under the auspices of 'Priests for Scotland', the agency of the Bishop's Conference of Scotland which has particular responsibilities in this area.

-We hope to maintain and deepen, however, the College's place at the service of Christ and his Church, as it has developed over the past few years offering a place of pilgrimage, study and relaxation in the heart of Spain for all who wish to experience its spiritual atmosphere and excellent facilities, and the opportunities offered by a city of the cultural and religious significance of Salamanca.
+However, we do hope to maintain and develop the College's place at the service of Christ and his Church, as it has done over the past few years offering a place of pilgrimage, study and relaxation in the heart of Spain for all who wish to experience its spiritual atmosphere and excellent facilities, and the opportunities offered by a city of the cultural and religious significance of Salamanca.